Your credit report helps determine your suitability for credit (loan) products, like home loans, personal loans or credit cards.

 Credit providers are looking for the following key indicators on your credit report to show that you are a good prospective customer:

-You can access your credit report from the organisations listed below.
+You can access your credit report from the following organisations:

 If you want to access your credit report more than once per year you can also choose to pay for an additional one from some of these organisations.